What’s a podcast?

 Where can I hear HumaNature?

 New episodes are released every two weeks on the show’s website and on Apple Podcasts, Google Play, RadioPublic, and other podcast distributors.
-Broadcast versions of the show also air regularly on Wyoming Public Radio.
-And more than a dozen public radio stations, including CBC Radio-Canada, WHYY, KUT Austin, KALW San Francisco, and New Hampshire Public Radio, as well as SiriusXM satellite radio, where HumaNature ran weekly for a year in 2017-2018.
+Broadcast versions of the show also air regularly on Wyoming Public Radio and have been heard on more than 20 public radio stations, including CBC Radio-Canada, WHYY, KUT Austin, KALW San Francisco, and New Hampshire Public Radio, as well as SiriusXM satellite radio, where HumaNature ran weekly for a year in 2017-2018.

 What does HumaNature sound like?

 Each episode runs approximately 15-30 minutes; enough time to tell one story in depth.
 The guest drives the story, while the host’s role is to elicit the story as an empathetic listener.
 She also helps narrate and move the story forward as needed.
 Stories are scored with music, like a film.

 Our typical listener is educated and in his/her mid-twenties to early fifties.
 A significant number of our most dedicated listeners are women.
 Listeners hail from urban and rural areas: urban because podcast listeners tend to be more urban, but also rural because we’re based in Wyoming and tell stories that generally take place outside of urban landscapes.
 We have listeners in all 50 states and in 80+ countries; the US, Canada, the UK, and Australia top the list.